The waterfront walkway at the Pearl in Qatar, posh area of Doha

 Optimizing Your Google Business Profile (GBP)

-Your Google Business Profile (GBP) is the fastest and easiest way to get Sellers lead organically.
-Plus you can rank almost instantly for your local neighborhood.
-We had a client, Cheryl Towey from Weichert go from 17th in her home town to 5th in 2 days.
+Your Google Business Profile (GBP) is the fastest and easiest way to get seller leads organically.
+Plus, you can rank almost instantly for your local neighborhood.
+We had a client, Cheryl Towey from Weichert, go from 17th in her hometown to 5th in 2 days.

 The Essentials: NAP, Categories, Photos, and Posts